 An Equal Employment/Educational Opportunity Agency | The Kansas State Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: KSDE General Counsel, Office of General Counsel, KSDE, Landon State Office Building, 900 SW Jackson, Suite 102, Topeka, KS 66612, (785) 296-3201

 Appendix

-There has been some confusion regarding virtual fifth-year seniors and adults and Virtual State Aid for those who are 19 years and older.
+There has been some confusion regarding virtual fifth-year seniors and adults and Virtual State Aid for those who are 19 and under and 20 years and over.

 To clarify: